moj124/NGX/README.md

 ## Troubleshooting

-Its common over multiple executions of the 'pipenv run python3 manage.py runserver' will produce redundant TCP connections after the attempts of closing down via 'CTRL + C'.
+Its common over multiple executions of the `pipenv run python3 manage.py runserver` will produce redundant TCP connections after the attempts of closing down via 'CTRL + C'.
 In order to counteract this problem, run the follow command:

 '''
 sudo lsof -t -i tcp:8000 | xargs kill -9